Fair Isaac (FICO) Q1 2017 Results - Earnings Call Transcript

 William A. Warmington - Wells Fargo Securities LLC

-Matt E. Galinko - Sidoti & Co.
+Matthew E. Galinko - Sidoti & Co.
 LLC

 Blake Anderson - Stephens, Inc.